Mathématique: Chapter 6

 “So work.
 I’m not stopping you.”

 Rush sighed.
-“If you’re going to sleep here then do you mind if I—“
+“If you’re planning to sleep here do y’mind if I—“

 “No.”